danielchristiancazares/freespace2/CONTEXT.md

   - Clears `m_scenePassRecorded` once consumed; direct-pass submissions also clear it.
 - `flip()` now presents the scene path whenever either `m_scenePassActive` **or** `m_scenePassRecorded` is set, so scene content is submitted even if the pass ended earlier for HUD rendering.
 - Motivation: previously `m_scenePassActive` was cleared by `gr_scene_texture_end()`, HUD drew to a fresh direct-pass command buffer, and `flip()` skipped the scene blit entirely → models never appeared.

+- `submitAuxiliaryCommandBuffer()` now no-ops when no auxiliary work was recorded, preserving a recorded scene command buffer instead of freeing it.

 ### ATTEMPT #1